josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 - A list of recent posts;
 - Category pages, where only posts fitting particular categories are shown.

-You might not have _all_ of those, but even if you just had one, you'd be repeating the same code to go fetch Markdown posts over and over in each place--and while that's not _too_ difficult, it's worth avoiding.
+You might not want _all_ of those, but even if you just used one, you'd be repeating the same code to go fetch Markdown posts over and over each time, which is enough hassle to avoid.

-Plus, the more places we repeat the code, the more opportunities we have for slight deviations, which could make maintainability a chore.
+Plus, the more we repeat the code, the more we might have slight deviations, which could make maintainability a chore.

 There's a much better way: [SvelteKit endpoints](https://kit.svelte.dev/docs#routing-endpoints).